curl/curl/docs/DEPRECATE.md

 We remove support for building curl with the original legacy mingw version 1 in September 2023.

-During the deprecation period you can enable the support using configure's `--with-mingw1-deprecated` option.
+During the deprecation period you can enable the support with the configure option `--with-mingw1-deprecated`.

 mingw version 1 is old and deprecated software.
 There are much better and still support build environments to use to build curl and other software.
 For